“Prepare to be dazzled!”

 Dean said, “If you can open up his lab, we’d appreciate it.
 A friend of ours is working on something with him and we just need to check it.”

-She’d backed Mitch and Dean clear out of her office and said to the employee, “Just like I toldja.
+She’d backed Mitch and Dean clear out of her office, then said over her shoulder to the employee, “Just like I toldja.
 Some kind of mess.”
-Her door slammed shut.
+She slammed the door shut.

 “That could have gone better,” said Mitch.